Waste Reduction

 Analysis

-At Group companies in Japan, the resource recycling rate in FY2021 was 99.47%, an increase of 0.1 points from the previous year’s 99.37% (target: over 99.8%).
-We promoted recycling by sorting waste more thoroughly.
+At Group companies in Japan, the resource recycling rate in FY2023 was 99.85%, an increase of 0.16 points from the previous fiscal year’s 99.69%.
+Going forward, we will promote recycling by sorting waste more thoroughly.

 Annual waste generation and waste intensity